chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 ### 4. Align with community standards

 Impactful and respectful participation aligns with community standards.
-This ensures all stakeholders adhere to community-established ways of working and rules of engagement.
+This ensures all involved parties adhere to community-established ways of working and rules of engagement.
 For example, a community's Code of Conduct is a pledge to all its members that no abusive or exclusionary behavior will be tolerated.
 Failing to follow such guidelines can have significant implications for individual contributors and employers.

 ✨ Suggested tactics for this principle: